-- Food insecurity and hunger among older adults is a multidimensional problem, and the solution should be a whole-person approach that includes all relevant programs, agencies, and stakeholders. - The Georgia Senior Hunger State Plan uses exemplary approaches with focus areas, including Today's Seniors, Health Impact of Senior Hunger, Food Access, Food Waste and Reclamation, and Meeting the Community's Needs which broadens the diversity of stakeholders at the table. - Must be interagency collaboration backed by adequate funding to identify eligibility for wrap-around services. - Leveraging partnerships across government, university, private, and non-profit sectors is critical in assessing, implementing, and evaluating nutrition and aging programs, initiatives, and policies. - The need is greater than the funding and resources of any one agency and thus the recommendation of creating an interagency council to focus on senior hunger from different state agency perspectives allows for information sharing and a pooling of resources. - Some critical nutrition supports are outside the scope of OAA services (i.e., SNAP, Commodity Supplemental Food Program, Senior Farmers Market Nutrition Program, Housing, Transportation, and Healthcare), and as such, they are not funded through the Older Americans Act.
+- Food insecurity and hunger among older adults is a multidimensional problem, and the solution should be a whole-person approach that includes all relevant programs, agencies, and stakeholders. - The Georgia Senior Hunger State Plan uses exemplary approaches with focus areas, including Today's Seniors, Health Impact of Senior Hunger, Food Access, Food Waste and Reclamation, and Meeting the Community's Needs which broadens the diversity of stakeholders at the table. - Interagency collaboration backed by adequate funding to identify eligibility for wraparound services. - Leveraging partnerships across government, university, private, and non-profit sectors is critical in assessing, implementing, and evaluating nutrition and aging programs, initiatives, and policies. - The need is greater than the funding and resources of any one agency and thus the recommendation of creating an interagency council to focus on senior hunger from different state agency perspectives allows for information sharing and a pooling of resources. - Some critical nutrition supports are outside the scope of OAA services (i.e., SNAP, Commodity Supplemental Food Program, Senior Farmers Market Nutrition Program, Housing, Transportation, and Healthcare), and as such, they are not funded through the Older Americans Act.
 However, they remain critical in addressing food insecurity among older adults. - Allowances for cross-agency referrals is critical to reducing the barriers older adults face when applying for services with similar documentation and eligibility requirements. - Accounting for the cost of staffing and resources is essential to ensuring adequate funding to carry out critical aging services programs.
 Inclusion of administrative funding needs can support resource capacity of many programs. - There is no national model of interagency collaboration in data sharing, service delivery, or program implementation for us to follow and leverage in state work.
 Therefore, the creation of our interagency council is a pioneering endeavor.

-There are many recommendations and calls to action in the recently published National Strategy to Address Hunger, Nutrition, and Health, which can guide states as they seek to better serve our older adults and improve healthy food access.
-We are proud that Georgia has already been at the forefront of many of the recommendations and look forward to taking part in the larger national strategy.
+There are many promising practices in the recently published National Strategy to Address Hunger, Nutrition, and Health, which can guide states as they seek to better serve our older adults and improve healthy food access.